Updated on 2026-05-18 GMT+08:00

 • The outbound rules of both security groups allow all traffic from the ECSs in the security groups.

-Figure 2 Allowing traffic from given IP addresses and security groups
+Figure 2 Allowing traffic from specific IP addresses or security groups

 In Figure 3, VPC-X has two subnets: Subnet-A and Subnet-B. ECSs in Subnet-A are associated with security group Sg-A, and ECSs in Subnet-B are associated with security group Sg-B. ECS-A01 and ECS-A02 work in active/standby mode, forming a Keepalived HA cluster.
 The ECSs use a virtual IP address to communicate with external networks.